wultra/ssl-pinning-tool/README.md

 ### Install Bouncy Castle provider

-The Bouncy Castle library is required to be installed in JRE to run the Java utility.
+The Bouncy Castle library is required to be installed in the JRE in order to run the Java utility.

 See:
 https://github.com/wultra/powerauth-server/wiki/Installing-Bouncy-Castle

-### Generate a Key Pair
+### Generate a Signing Key Pair

-This command will generate a new ECDSA key pair and store it in the `keypair.pem` file.
+Before signing the SSL certificate, you will need to generate a new ECDSA key pair and store it in the `keypair.pem` file.
 You need to store this file securely.
+This key pair will be used to sign current certificate and all future certificates.
+If you already signed a certificate before, skip this step and use the previously generated key pair.

+The `keypair.pem` contains the private key.
+The public key can be printed as described in chapter Export public key.

+The following command generates the key pair in PEM format.
+The key pair is protected by password of your choice.

 ```sh
 java -jar ssl-pinning-tool.jar keygen -o keypair.pem -p [password]